-For detailed guidance please access the PASS website: www.pass-scheme.org.uk
+For detailed guidance please access the PASS website

 Protection for Management and Companies

 The legislation provides for a due diligence defence to be available to a DPS or Personal Licence Holder who may be held responsible for the sale due to their status even though they had no direct involvement in the sale itself.
 This may also apply to Premises Licence Holders to whom the same defence would also be available.